DidrikF/dat510-assignment1/README.md

 `node vigenere/index`

-Decrypt the poly-alphabetic sustitution cipher and in addition; print the results of the Index of Coinsidens and Chi-squared statistic calculations.
+Decrypt the poly-alphabetic sustitution cipher and in addition; print the results of the Index of Coincidens and Chi-squared statistic calculations:

 `node vigenere/index --verbose=true`

 #### Part 2: Simplified DES

 ##### Taks 1
-Encrypts/decrypts the plaintext/ciphertext given in task 1 using the Simplifed DES algorithm and prints out the completed table.
+Encrypts/decrypts the plaintext/ciphertext given in task 1 using the Simplifed DES algorithm and prints out the completed table:

 `node SDES/task1`

 ##### Task 2
-Encrypts/decrypts the plaintext/ciphertext given in task 2 using trippel SDES and prints out the completed table.
+Encrypts/decrypts the plaintext/ciphertext given in task 2 using trippel SDES and prints out the completed table:

 `node SDES/task2`

 ##### Task 3
-Cracks both the SDES and Trippel SDES encrypted messages given in ctx1.txt and ctx2.txt.
+Cracks both the SDES and Trippel SDES encrypted messages given in ctx1.txt and ctx2.txt:

 `node SDES/task3`